 Do you have sensitive skin?
-Do you know if it’s sensitive or if you are allergic to something?
+Are you allergic allergic to any ingredients?
 If you are anything like me, you have spent many years trying to figure that out.
 I didn’t have this problem when I was a teenager or young adult.
 My skin became sensitive over time.
 When you grow up working in the cosmetic industry, this can be a blessing and a curse.
 I had access to a wide variety of wonderful products but there were so many that I could not use and found out the hard way; using them, having a reaction and then trying to recover from that reaction all the while trying to sell this product to my customers.

 I have come across some products in my research that I have tried or want to try.
-I compiled a list below that you can peruse and/or you can go to my products page and enter ‘sensitive’, ‘rosacea’, or any other concern you may have, into the search line for products that meet your criteria.
+The following is a short a list that you can peruse and/or you can go to my products page and enter ‘sensitive’, ‘rosacea’, or any other concern you may have, into the search line for products that meet your criteria.

 Eminence Calm Skin Chamomile Cleanser – $38